This article provides instructions on enabling logging in Verbum Bible Software.

 - The zipped log file.

-If you experience an error running the Verbum Setup we will need a spearate log file recording that process.
+If you experience an error running the Verbum Setup we will need a log of that specific process.

 - Save the EnableLogging.js script found here, to your Desktop.